Js-Wizard/startup/README.md

 - **WebSocket** - On the play page, there is a section that will display live game results, which will be sent to the server and then received by everyone when a game finishes.
 - **3rd-Party Service** - There is a placeholder for a random quote on the how-to-play page.

+## CSS deliverable

+For this deliverable, I added style and formatting to my application using CSS.

+- **Header, footer, and main content body** - Most content is centered, and the header and footer have a darker color.
+I should note that there is no header in index.html, and this is intentional.
+- **Navigation elements** - Navigation between pages is done with buttons styled with Bootstrap in the body.
+The only navigation in the header is the logo, which is a link to home.html.
+This kind of navigation is different than traditional webpage navigation, but it is common in many games.
+- **Responsive to window resizing** - There are responsive header and footer on all pages.
+On the play page, the size of the number grid is responsive, and the live results will move to the bottom if the window gets too narrow.
+- **Application elements** - Content is generally center-aligned and justified.
+The live results in the game page are shown on the side (or beneath).
+For the overall style I went for a sort of dark blue-indigo theme with light elements.
+The game board is a purple grid, with cells styled according to the current state for each number.
+- **Application text content** - Most text is white to stand out against the dark background.
+Headings have a subtle glow.
+Player names are coloured cyan, and the number of wins/losses has color as well.
+The quote uses a Bootstrap-style info box.
+- **Application images** There was not too much change needed here, but the Fim logo is center-aligned, and I added a glow behind the large version on the login-page.

 # Notes for exams
 [Notes](notes.md)